 Wear a personal flotation device (PFD).
-All riders must wear an authority-approved PFD that is approved by the appropriate authorities and suitable for personal watercraft use.
+All riders must wear an authority-approved PFD that is suitable for personal watercraft use.

 Wear protective clothing.
 Severe internal injuries can occur if water is forced into body cavities as result of falling into the water or being near the jet thrust nozzle.
 Normal swimwear does not adequately protect against forceful water entry into rectum and vagina.
 All riders must wear a wetsuit bottom or clothing that provides equivalent protection.